Asian shares climb on dovish Fed, but Brexit hurdle looms

 Sterling traded near the highest in more than two years versus the euro and close to an eight-month high versus the dollar before voting begins in an election that will determine whether Britain exits the European Union in an orderly fashion.

-Polls show the Conservatives’ lead shrinking ahead of an election starting later on Thursday, which could jeopardize chances of a smooth Brexit.
+Polls show the Conservatives’ lead shrinking ahead of an election starting later on Thursday, which could jeopardise chances of a smooth Brexit.

 Exit polls for Britain’s election will begin around 2200 GMT after voting closes, then official results will begin to trickle in.